Application Procedure & Forms | Master of Fine Arts in Writing

 - Your background in the study of creative writing and literature

 - Literary influences on your writing, including the titles of books in your genre by writers you feel have shaped your thinking (not including our MFA faculty)

 - How your schedule will accommodate devoting 20 to 25 hours per week to your writing and to the completion of program requirements

 - Reasons why a low-residency MFA program suits your level of experience and your goals for future development as a writer

-Two letters of reference — Fill out the top portion of the reference letter form (pdf) and send to your references.
-They should mail the completed form directly to the MFA office.
 References should be able to assess your qualifications for graduate study in writing.
 These can be from teachers, other writers, or professional associates.
-(References are not required for those applying for the Residency Writers Conference.)

-Transcripts — Arrange for official, sealed transcripts of your undergraduate and/or graduate studies from the institutions where you earned degrees.
-Please have these sent directly to the MFA office from your previous school(s), either in hardcopy or electronically.
+Arrange for official transcripts of your undergraduate and/or graduate studies from the institutions where you earned degrees to be sent directly to the MFA office from your previous school(s), either in hardcopy or electronically.
 Mailing transcripts to Pacific’s undergraduate admissions office or other departments may cause your application to be delayed.
 Have your official transcripts sent to the Pacific University MFA Program, 530 NW 12th Avenue, Portland, OR 97209.

 - Go to our online marketplace